voidcode/MyBooks/README.md

 ###.htaccess
-Here you can set max-upload-filesize-limit: default is 200MB)
+Here you can set max-upload-filesize-limit:

+Default is 200MB